How to Become an Electrician

 A way of boosting your income as an electrician is to carve a niche for yourself with a specialism, and an excellent place to start is in the renewable energy sector. removing load bearing wall

-Salaries for renewable energy project managers can be up to £80,000 per year (pre-tax), with engineers and consultants earning up to £60,000 (pre-tax) and sales agents bringing in up to £56,000 (pre-tax).
+Salaries for renewable energy project managers can be up to £80,000 per year (pre-tax), with electrical engineering and consultancy work earning up to £60,000 (pre-tax) and sales agents bringing in up to £56,000 (pre-tax).
 Renewable energy is an industry with no signs of slowing down, making it a great place to invest your time and efforts.

 • Green Electrical Upskill Package — a skills boot camp for experienced and qualified electricians wanting to move into solar, electric vehicle, and electrical energy storage installations.